whistlinwilly/stackvm/README.md

 # Status

+The VM itself and its assembler are mostly done at this point.
+Next up is more tests, performance tuning, and kicking the tires on other problems.

+For bleeding edge, see the [`dev`][dev] branch.

+# TODO

 - breakup the Tracer interface:
   - Observer factors out for just lifecycle (Begin,End,Queue,Handle)
   - Tracer is an Observer with per-op observability: Before and After
 - add heap range pointers
 - add zigzagging to the varint arg encoder
-- many basic ops are coded, but not yet tested
-- better support for normal termination "errors" is planned: symbolication will be attempted for non-zero halt codes, probably through a lookup provided by `context`
+- measure test coverage
+- support for resolving halt codes to domain specific errors
+- benchmark
 - time to bite the bullet and use the unsafe package:
   - need a `(*page).ref(addr uint32) (p *uint32)`
   - use it anywhere we have a pop/push pattern
   - or a addr/store pattern
   - e.g. binary op accumulator and swap
-- we could enforce a stricter memory model if:
+- stricter memory model, including
-  - `(*Mach).Load` took an additional "max memory size"...
-  - ...then it loads the program at `cbp + maxMem`...
-  - ...and stores the end of the program section as a limit...
-  - ...that fetch and store check against, causing a segfault.
-  - The biggest reason that I'm not currently doing this, is that it'd make it difficult to impossible to implement a dynamic compiler, like the planned forth experiment.
-  - However if instead of going towards forth, all of the "compilation" or "assembly" happens externall to the machine, e.g. in Go, then this stricter memory model becomes highly desirable as it helps to catch programming errors.
+  - page flags
+  - require calling an "allocate" operation
+  - would also allow shared pages
-- should provide some sort of static program verification; at least "can I decode it straight thru?"
+- provide some sort of static program verification; at least "can I decode it?"
+- add input:
+  - stack priming
-- add input: stack priming, assembler placeholders
+  - assembler placeholders
+  - loading values into memory
 - ops:
   - missing bitwise ops (shift, and, or, xor, etc
   - missing op to dump regs (ip, \[cp\]\[bs\]p, to (c)stack